shanzhonglujie/L-Pool/README.md

 L-Pool
 =====
 The implementation of L-Pool in our paper:
 Hongyu Zhao, Jiazhi Xie, Hongbin Wang.
-"Adaptive Graph Pooling for Learning Enhancement"
+"Adaptive Graph Pooling for Co-Learning"
 Here only release the source code of gae-x and vgae-x for link prediction task.

 Require
 =====
 Python 3.6